 As new strings are added to the software, they need to be uploaded to crowdin so translators start working on them.

-Every time the floweepay project is built, the translation files are updated.
+i18n which causes the translation files to be updated.
 These are placed in directories like

 desktop/i18n, or similar dirs under other front-ends.
 The file with language code

 en is used as a source for all other translations, and it is the one uploaded to Crowdin.

 On Crowdin, go to Settings, Files, and find the front-end you are updating.
 For instance

-floweepay_desktop.ts click Update, and upload the new version of floweepay_en.ts from the desktop folder the build just generated.
+floweepay_desktop.ts click Update, and select the floweepay_en.ts from the desktop/i18n/ folder just generated.
 Translators can now begin translating new/modified source strings.

 Importing verified translations from Crowdin into Git

 On Crowdin, go to Settings, Translations, and click Build & Download.
 The build has directories for each language with the front-ends under that.
 While in git we have one directory per front-end.
 So you need to copy files like